gammasoft71/xtd/docs/internal/xtd_forms_explanations.md

 ### Component type

-A componant provides the base implementation and enables object sharing between applications.
+A [xtd::forms::componant](../../src/xtd.forms/include/xtd/forms/componant.h) provides the base implementation and enables object sharing between applications.

-A component is an integral part of xtd.forms but unlike a control, a component has no graphical interface.
+A [xtd::forms::componant](../../src/xtd.forms/include/xtd/forms/componant.h) is an integral part of xtd.forms but unlike a [xtd::forms::control](../../src/xtd.forms/include/xtd/forms/controol.h), a [xtd::forms::componant](../../src/xtd.forms/include/xtd/forms/componant.h) has no graphical interface.

 It will be mainly used in the future with the xtd-code<sup>1</sup> designer